2018-2022 Draft Consolidated Plan and 2018 Annual Action Plan

 *The Draft 5-Year Consolidated Plan was approved by the Mayor and City Council on January 16, 2017 and is awaiting submittal to HUD for official review.

 Draft 2018-2022 Consolidated Plan

-The consolidated plan guiding the next 5 years of funding for the Community Development Block Grant is available for public review from December 15, 2017 to January 16, 2018.
-To view the plan, please click here.
-If you would like to support or object to any of the funding items or goals, please contact the CDBG Grant Administrator with your comment: Michelle Cushing, 208-769-2382, email@example.com.
-We welcome your feedback!
-Please don't hesitate to contact us.
+The consolidated plan guiding the next 5 years of funding for the Community Development Block Grant was available for public review from December 15, 2017 to January 16, 2018.
+To view the draft plan, please click here.

 Open Public Comment Period